I'm not a coward... But I know I have to be stronger...

 Arc has an interesting trend with his portrayals, consistantly being portrayed as a mage and leaning heavily towards the Summon-related jobs.

-Arc's signature job is the Black Mage: It's what he is portrayed as in the CG opening and both of his units in Brave Exvius are based on the job (with Arc's Freelancer outfit picking up traits of the job as he is awakened).
+Arc's signature job is the Black Mage: It's what he is portrayed as in the CG opening and both of his units in Brave Exvius are based on the job (with Arc's Freelancer outfit picking up traits of the job as he is awakened), the NV unit in the latter Brave Shifting into the upgraded Magus.
+Black Magic in Final Fantasy is usually calculated via the Int stat, and Arc's bookworm habits and perception in the unused text make it a natural fit for him (it doesn't hurt that it further cements him as being the opposite of Luneth, who prefers the physical Warrior).
 In Memory of Heroes, Arc uses the Black Mage job until the party finds the Earth Crystal, at which point, he switches to Magus.
 Arc's equivalant is also implied to be Teol, the Black Mage from the Final Fantasy I storyline.

 Arc's interest in summoning is surprisingly consistent.
 In III itself, an unused skit has Arc try feverently to get a summoner to take him on as an apprentice, in spite of how difficult summoning can be.
 In spinoff materials, he has a heavy focus on summoning in FFRK despite being a White Mage (here linked with Leviathan) while in Memory of Heroes, he becomes a Summoner when the party reaches the Earth Crystal.
 Of particular note is Bahamut: In the novel, Arc hears Bahamut speak to him as the party is fleeing from the dragon, the dragon telling Arc to call upon him when needed.
 During the final battle, Arc is able to hear Bahamut once more and summons him to attack the Cloud of Darkness.
 Given the implications of the novel, it is implied that this is due to Teol the Black Mage, who was the one of his party to realize that Bahamut meant them no harm and convince them to hear him out.